profadham/codeforces-problem-search/PYTHONANYWHERE_SETUP.md

 git push -u origin main
 ```

-When prompted for password, use your Personal Access Token: `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`
+When prompted for password, use your GitHub Personal Access Token (keep it secret!)

 ---

 ## Step 2: PythonAnywhere Setup (EASY!)

 ### 2.1 Sign up for PythonAnywhere

 1. Go to https://www.pythonanywhere.com
 2. Click "Sign up"
 3. Choose a free account